 An amazing antioxidant level

-The most common antioxidant in shrimps is carotenoid called astaxanthin.
-Astaxanthin is naturally found in microalgae which are the main food for shrimps.
-Interestingly, this antioxidant gives a typical red colour to the shrimps!
+The most common antioxidant in shrimp is carotenoid called astaxanthin.
+Astaxanthin is naturally found in micro-algae which are the main food for shrimp.
+Interestingly, this antioxidant gives a typical red colour to shrimp!
 Apart from that, astaxanthin also acts as a powerful antioxidant, protecting our cells from the action of free radicals.

 Brain loves them

 Aside from having a positive effect on heart health, astaxanthin can have beneficial effects on the brain as well.
-Antioxidative and anti-inflammatory activity of astaxanthin has a protective effect on brain cells!
-As we know, damaged brain cells can lead to memory loss, as well as various neurodegenerative diseases such as Alzheimer’s disease.
+Anti-oxidative and anti-inflammatory activity of astaxanthin has a protective effect on brain cells!
+As we know, damaged brain cells can lead to memory loss, as well as various neuro-degenerative diseases such as Alzheimer’s.

-Here’s a fun fact! in Croatia, shrimps are called “kozice” which literally means small goats.
+Here’s a fun fact! in Croatia, shrimp are called “kozice” which literally means small goats.
 Funny, isn’t it?
-For this specific reason, I will add some goat cheese to lift this salad to another level of nutritional awesomness!
-But you can make it with goat feta, to make it more Greek and Mediterranean at the same time.
+For this specific reason, I will add some goat cheese to lift this salad to another level of nutritional awesomeness!
+But you can use goat feta, to make it more Greek and Mediterranean at the same time.

 - 1/2 medium avocado cut into cubes